 If you want to grow potatoes in straw, there are proper, old-fashioned ways to do it.
-Planting potatoes in straw, for instance, makes for easy picking when they are ready.
-You won’t have to dig into the hard ground to get them.
+Planting potatoes in straw, for instance, makes for easy picking when they are ready, and you won’t have to dig into the hard ground to get them.

 You might be asking yourself, "How do I grow potatoes in straw?"
 First, you start by picking a garden area that gets full sunlight.
 You want the soil to be loose, so turn it over once and work in some fertilizer to help the potatoes grow.

 Tips for Planting Potatoes in Straw

-To grow a potato plant in straw, you need to be sure the seed pieces and rows are spaced the same way they would be if you were to cultivate your potatoes the conventional way.
+To grow a potato plant in straw, be sure the seed pieces and rows are spaced the same way they would be if you were to cultivate your potatoes the conventional way.
 However, the seed pieces are only planted on the surface of the soil when planting potatoes in straw.

 After you plant the seed pieces, put loose straw over the pieces and between all the rows at least 4-6 inches deep.
 When the seed pieces start growing, your potato sprouts will emerge through the straw cover.
 You don’t have to cultivate the potatoes when growing potatoes in straw.
 Just pull out any weeds you run across if they appear.

 Harvesting Potatoes Grown in Straw

 When growing potatoes in straw, harvest time is easy.
-When you see flowers, you will know that there will be small new potatoes under the straw.
+When you see flowers, you'll know there will be small new potatoes under the straw.
 Reach in and pull some out!
 If you prefer bigger potatoes, growing potatoes in straw is a great way to get them.
 Simply let the plants die off, and once they die, the potatoes are ripe for the picking.